The UK Carer's Allowance is an earnings replacement benefit. Check how much a carer can claim for taking care of someone who needs caring for.

 Note: The extra money can affect certain benefits that you, and the person you care for, may receive.
 If your income goes over the Personal Allowance rates you may need to pay tax on it.

-Receiving the Carer’s Allowance means you qualify for extra financial help.
+Receiving the Carer's Allowance means you qualify for extra financial help.
 You get to boost your State Pension each week with National Insurance credits.
-You might also get a Council Tax Reduction from your local council.
+While you still qualify as a carer you might also get:

 HMRC Carers Allowance criteria means the person you take care of must already be getting one of these benefits: